slimshizn/newt/README.md

 -   `tls-client-cert` (optional): Client certificate (p12 or pfx) for mTLS.
 See [mTLS](#mtls)
 -   `docker-enforce-network-validation` (optional): Validate the container target is on the same network as the newt process.
 Default: false
 -   `health-file` (optional): Check if connection to WG server (pangolin) is ok. creates a file if ok, removes it if not ok.
 Can be used with docker healtcheck to restart newt
--   `accept-clients` (optional): Enable WireGuard server mode to accept incoming olm client connections.
+-   `accept-clients` (optional): Enable WireGuard server mode to accept incoming newt client connections.
 Default: false
     -   `generateAndSaveKeyTo` (optional): Path to save generated private key
     -   `native` (optional): Use native WireGuard interface when accepting clients (requires WireGuard kernel module and Linux, must run as root).
 Default: false (uses userspace netstack)
         -   `interface` (optional): Name of the WireGuard interface.
 Default: newt